 Get the most out of your university experience and attend one of our workshops.
-Find out about studying overseas, academic skill-building, careers and employability, and much more.
+Find out about academic skill-building, careers and employability, and much more.

 Attendance at these workshops may count towards the Professional Development category of the Leaders in Communities Award (LiCA).
 To register for LiCA, enrol through your LMS.

 Explore opportunities to have an international study experience with these digital information sessions.

 Did you know your volunteer and co-curricular participation can be recognised through the Leaders in Communities Award?
 This session explains how past Award recipients have benefited from being involved, and how to start logging your achievements.

 This workshop will help you understand the purpose of KSC, guide you through the language used and show you how to respond to KSC using the STAR method.

 Give your brain a break from study or work at home by joining a CAPS counsellor in a guided mindfulness meditation.
 Suitable for all students and staff.